datacentral-creator/datacentral-creator.github.io/specs.md

 ## Add ons

-Add ons (aka packages) are docker images that are run by the Server.exe component through the docker extension however in the future I will introduce the capability to run add ons on a kubernete instead.
+Add ons (aka packages) are typically docker images that are run by the Server.exe component through the docker extension however in the future I will introduce the capability to run add ons on a kubernete instead.
 Conceptually add ons are such that they aren't neccessarily open source however the specification of a given add on should be provided such that you can create a new add on with the same specification and it will work the same within the datacentral ecosystem.

 ### File_edit
 An add on that allows you to edit text files.
 It is chunked under the hood meaning you can make infinite edits with a constant amount of lag (because each chunk has a small size and adding edits just adds more chunks)